Regardless of your budget, revamping a home typically takes a hefty chunk out of your wallet, and not to mention, time.

 A basic renovation contract should outline the following details clearly:

-Other than providing a list of materials used, this section also breakdowns in detail the different stages of your home renovation as well as the various tasks that will be undertaken by your contractor.
-These responsibilities commonly include:
+Other than providing a list of materials used, this section also breaks down the different stages of your home renovation, and the various tasks that will be undertaken by your contractor.
+Such responsibilities commonly include:

 a.
 General Services